lrspeiser/DensityDependentMetricModel/README.md

 | $R_d$ (kpc)                     | $[1.5, 5.0]$       | $4.138$                           | $^{+0.010}_{-0.010}$               |
 | $h_z$ (kpc)                     | $[0.15, 0.7]$      | $0.595$                           | $^{+0.070}_{-0.072}$               |

 The model achieves excellent performance across the full range of galactocentric radii.
 The root-mean-square (RMS) residual is 34.8 km/s when evaluated on the full dataset of ~80,000 stars spanning $R = 0.09$ to $22$ kpc.
 This represents a significant improvement over preliminary results and places the model in competitive standing with established frameworks.
+The comprehensive performance analysis is presented in Figures 1 and 2, which demonstrate both the technical success of the fit and the physical interpretation of the density-dependent mechanism.

 ### 3.2.
 Radial Performance Analysis